Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 \subsubsection{Posting Guidelines}

-We examined how displaying posting guidelines with different granularity levels during flagging affect user perceptions.
-Table \ref{table:Testing_H2} shows the mean values of perceived consistency, transparency, and voice in participant groups that encountered posting guidelines with three distinct levels of granularity: absent, simple, and detailed.
-We then analyzed whether these perceptions differ significantly across the three schemes.

-\textbf{Perceived Consistency.} The mean value of perceived consistency increased sequentially across the three conditions, being lowest in the absent guidelines condition (M = 5.51), higher in the simple guidelines condition (M = 5.53), and highest in the detailed guidelines condition (M = 5.59).
-However, running a Welch's ANOVA test showed that these differences are not significant (\textit{F}(2,2933) = .91, \textit{p} = .40).
-Further, we compared differences between each pair of conditions (i.e., absent vs. simple, absent vs. detailed, and simple vs. detailed guidelines) by conducting \textit{t}-tests.
-Test results indicated no significant differences in perceived consistency between any of the pairs.

-\textbf{Perceived Transparency.} The mean value of perceived transparency also increased sequentially, being lowest in the absent guidelines condition (M = 5.15), higher in the simple guidelines condition (M = 5.33), and highest in the detailed guidelines condition (M = 5.44).
-In this case, the results of Welch's ANOVA confirmed a significant relationship between the levels of guidelines and perceived transparency (\textit{F}(2, 1952.81) = 11.36, \textit{p} < .001).
-The Games-Howell post hoc analysis showed that participants' perceived transparency was significantly higher in the simple guidelines condition compared to the no guidelines condition (\textit{MD} = 0.18, \textit{SE} = 0.06, \textit{p} = .01).
-It was also higher in the detailed guidelines condition compared to the no guidelines one (\textit{MD} = 0.29, \textit{SE} = 0.06, \textit{p} < .001).
-However, there was no significant difference in perceived transparency between the simple and detailed guidelines conditions (\textit{MD} = -0.11, \textit{SE} = 0.06, \textit{p} = .15).

-\textbf{Perceived Voice.} As in the case of perceived consistency and transparency, the mean values of perceived voice increased with increasing granularity of posting guidelines, being lowest in the absent guidelines condition (M = 5.24), higher in the simple guidelines condition (M = 5.31), and highest in the detailed guidelines condition (M = 5.35).
-However, an ANOVA test showed that these differences are not statistically significant (\textit{F}(2, 2933) = 1.20, \textit{p} = .30).
-Additional \textit{t}-tests comparing each pair of conditions revealed no significant differences between any of the pairs.

-In sum, we found that differences in granularity levels of posting guidelines do no significantly impact participant perceptions of consistency and voice, thus rejecting \textit{\textbf{H2-1}} and \textit{\textbf{H2-3}}.
-However, we found partial support for \textit{\textbf{H2-2}}: participants encountering simple or detailed guidelines had a higher perception of transparency than those in the absent guidelines condition.
+To test Hypotheses 2, we used ANOVA tests to examine how displaying posting guidelines with different granularity levels affect user perceptions.
+We found that these differences do not significantly impact participant perceptions of consistency and voice, thus rejecting \textit{\textbf{H2-1}} and \textit{\textbf{H2-3}}.
+However, we found partial support for \textit{\textbf{H2-2}} --- participants encountering simple (M = 5.33) or detailed guidelines (M = 5.44) have a significantly higher perception of transparency than those in the absent guidelines condition (M = 5.15, \textit{F}(2, 1952.81) = 11.36, \textit{p} < .001).